SendGrid Alternatives (2026): The Free Tier Is Gone, Now What?

 Best for:

-• Teams already using Mailtrap for email testing who want to consolidate sending into the same dashboard
+- Teams already using Mailtrap for email testing who want to consolidate sending into the same dashboard

-• Polyglot teams: SDKs for Ruby, Python, PHP, Node.js, Go, Java, and Elixir
+- Polyglot teams: SDKs for Ruby, Python, PHP, Node.js, Go, Java, and Elixir

 Watch out for:

-• Short log retention: 5 days on Basic, 15 days on Business
+- Short log retention: 5 days on Basic, 15 days on Business

-• Limited support on lower tiers: email-only on Free/Basic (Mon-Fri), live chat only on Business/Enterprise
+- Limited support on lower tiers: email-only on Free/Basic (Mon-Fri), live chat only on Business/Enterprise

 Migration difficulty: 2/5.
 Mailtrap supports both REST API and SMTP relay, making it a straightforward swap from SendGrid.
 The API is well-documented with SDKs in most popular languages.
 The main adjustment is moving your email testing workflow into the same platform if you haven't already.

-What you'd pay at different volumes (cheapest ongoing monthly plan):
+Here's what you'd pay at different volumes (cheapest ongoing monthly plan):

 *SendGrid currently offers a 100/day free trial for 60 days, then paid plan required.

-**Amazon SES new-customer free usage is time-limited.
+**Amazon SES new-customer free usage is time-limited and based on message charges, not just outbound sends.

 A different approach: what if you didn't need an email API at all?